alfredagbayani22/alfredagbayani22.github.io/essays/using-ai.md

 ### Documenting code

+When it came to documenting code, I would ask GitHub Copilot to add comments at certain segments of the code to have them explain how each coding segment works and what they do.
+This is done in a way that I can get a better understanding as to how my code works.

 ### Quality assurance e.g. "What’s wrong with this code <code here>" or "Fix the ESLint errors in <code here>”